 What is a Tradeline and how does it work?

 A tradeline is a credit line/account that is on your credit report.
 For example, any of your credit cards are considered tradelines on your credit report.

->

-> We do this by adding you as an authorized user to a tradeline, allowing you to “piggyback” off of the account in good standing.
-This is possible because creditors will provide credit bureaus the entire account history on any given tradeline for an authorized user.
+We will add you as an authorized user to our tradeline, allowing you to “piggyback” off of the account in good standing.

->

-> Are Tradelines legal?
+Are Tradelines legal?